onalius/tanzolang-core/docs/typescript-sdk.md

-# TypeScript SDK Reference
+# TypeScript SDK for TanzoLang

-The Tanzo Schema TypeScript SDK provides Zod schemas and validation utilities for working with TanzoLang profiles in TypeScript/JavaScript applications.
+The TanzoLang TypeScript SDK provides types and utilities for working with TanzoLang profiles in TypeScript applications.
+It is built using [Zod](https://github.com/colinhacks/zod) for robust schema validation and type inference.

 ## Installation

+Install the package using npm or yarn:

 ```bash
 npm install tanzo-schema